Flag of Hong Kong: Second colonial flag (1876–1959)

-During the Second World War, Hong Kong was seized and occupied by the Empire of Japan from 1941 to 1945.
-During the occupation, the Japanese military government used the flag of Japan in its official works in Hong Kong.
+During World War II, the Empire of Japan captured Hong Kong in 1941 and occupied it until 1945.
+The Japanese military government used the flag of Japan in its official works in Hong Kong.

-Third colonial flag (1955–1959)

-The flag was similar in design to that previously used.
-It featured a British Blue Ensign with a local waterfront scene.
+The design of the "local scene" badge was revised in 1955.

-Fourth colonial flag (1959–1997)
+Third colonial flag (1959–1997)

 A coat of arms for Hong Kong was granted on 21 January 1959 by the College of Arms in London.
-The Hong Kong flag was revised in the same year to feature the coat of arms in the Blue Ensign flag.
-This design was used officially from 1959 until Hong Kong's transfer of sovereignty in 1997.
-Since then, the colonial flag has been appropriated by protestors, such as on the annual 1 July marches for universal suffrage, as a "symbol of antagonism towards the mainland", along with a blue flag featuring the coat of arms, used by those advocating independence.
-The flag features a British Blue Ensign with the coat of arms of Hong Kong (1959–1997).
+The Hong Kong flag was subsequently revised to feature the coat of arms in the Blue Ensign flag, and Prince Philip, Duke of Edinburgh, officially presented it to Robin Black, the then governor of Hong Kong.
+This design was used officially from 1959 until Hong Kong's handover in 1997.
+Since then, the 1959–1997 colonial flag has been used by anti–Chinese government protestors and supporters of the Hong Kong independence movement.